sarahhayes/avian_flu_sdm/README.md

 ### Avian influenza (AI) data

 Avian influenza detection data is compiled into a .csv file using publicly available data sources on avian influenza in wild birds from FAO (EMPRES-i data product) and WOAH (WAHIS data product) in *avian_flu_scripts/create_flu_csv_no_bvbrc.R*.
+Only high pathogenicity avian influenza (HPAI) subtypes are included.

 ### Construction of training and testing data sets